Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 In this example I a send message every 1000 seconds.
 I have a interrupt on TIM3 each second and when my counter = 1000, I send a message.
-You can only send an hexadecimal message but it's maximal length is 12.
+You can only send an hexadecimal message but it's maximal length is 64 bit.